carlosavila7/obsidian-vault-forms/README.md

     - [X] Delete form
     - [X] Update form
         - Try to use the same modal class to create form.
 In this case, the form is rendered filled with the info from the form that is being updated.
+- [ ] Change required setting on form creation to be a toggle form field
+- [ ] Move settings code currently on `main.ts` to a separate file

 ### refactoring